Thomas Wolsey: Church reforms

 In 1524 and 1527 Wolsey used his powers as papal legate to dissolve 30 decayed monasteries where monastic life had virtually ceased in practice, some in Ipswich and Oxford.
 He used the income to found a grammar school in Ipswich (The King's School, Ipswich) and Cardinal College in Oxford (in 1532, after Wolsey's fall, the king renamed it King Henry VIII's College; it is now known as Christ Church).
+In 1525, as a result of his dissolution of Bayham Old Abbey in Kent, it led to a riot where local villagers occupied the Abbey and restored the canons before being removed after a week.
 In 1528 he began to limit the benefit of clergy.
 He also attempted, as legate, to force reform on monastic orders like the Augustinian canons.

 Wolsey died five years before Henry's dissolution of the monasteries began.